Skip to content

 SNAP for groceries

 Rural tip: write down your case number, keep upload screenshots, and answer unknown calls while your application is pending.
-ASMOM’s SNAP guide explains interview basics.
+ASMOM’s Oklahoma SNAP guide explains the state food-help path.

 WIC for pregnancy and young children

 WIC can help with healthy foods, nutrition support, breastfeeding help, and referrals for pregnant people, postpartum parents, breastfeeding parents, infants, and children up to age 5.
-If you receive Medicaid, SNAP, or TANF, ask if that helps you meet WIC income rules.
+If you receive Medicaid, SNAP, or TANF, ask whether that helps with income screening.

 Rural tip: ask about clinic days near you, what to bring, and whether another clinic is easier to reach.
-Use ASMOM’s WIC guide.
+ASMOM’s Oklahoma WIC guide has more state-specific steps.

 TANF for some families

-TANF is not a fast or guaranteed “grant.”
+TANF is not a fast or guaranteed grant.
 If child support cooperation could put you or your child at risk, tell the office and ask how to report a safety concern.
+For more detail, use ASMOM’s Oklahoma TANF guide.

 Health care and transportation